Italian energy firm Eni to drill more off Cyprus coast

-NICOSIA, Cyprus (AP) — Eni’s chief executive says the Italian company will proceed with more exploratory drilling south of Cyprus over the next 20 months, affirming a “strong engagement and commitment” in a hydrocarbons search off the east Mediterranean island nation.
+NICOSIA, Cyprus (AP) — Eni will proceed with more exploratory drilling south of Cyprus over the next 20 months, affirming a “strong engagement and commitment” in a hydrocarbons search off the east Mediterranean island nation, the Italian company’s chief executive said Wednesday.

-Claudio Descalzi said after talks with the Cypriot president Wednesday that Eni has already invested around 700 million euros ($855 million) in that search off Cyprus and will carry on exploration until more gas deposits are discovered.
+Claudio Descalzi said that Eni has already invested around 700 million euros ($855 million) in that search off Cyprus and will carry on exploration until more gas deposits are discovered.

+“Clearly in 2018 and 2019 we are going to drill wells and make studies,” Descalzi said after talks with the Cypriot president.
+“There is a good cooperation and there is a good alliance…with the government and we share the same objectives.”

 Eni has already discovered a gas deposit southwest of Cyprus.
-Descalzi said an appraisal well will need to be drilled at the target to determine the deposit’s size.
+Descalzi said an appraisal well will need to be drilled to determine the deposit’s size.

-Descalzi said Eni will “try, try, try again” to search for gas in the areas where it’s licensed to drill, despite Turkey’s opposition to it.

 Most Read Business Stories